sheltermanager/asm3/src/static/pages/manual/_sources/onlineformfields.rst.txt

 ASM will recognise fields with the following names when receiving incoming online form submissions.
-These can be used to create person, lost animal, found animal and waiting list records as well as attach to existing animal records.
+These can be used to create person, lost animal, found animal, incident and waiting list records as well as attach to existing animal records.

 title
     The person's title, eg: Mr